djmonkeyuk/games/content/no-mans-sky-base-builder-blender/guides/_index.md

 Hello and welcome to the wonderful world of building bases and corvettes for No Man's Sky using Blender!

+> If you haven't already, you can download the add-on from the [No Man's Sky Nexus Modding page](https://www.nexusmods.com/nomanssky/mods/984) or [GitHub](https://github.com/djmonkeyuk/nms-base-builder/releases).

 Using Blender for base building allows you to use the 3D tool for more precision and freedom with positioning, enabling a different kind of creativity in the game.

 **<< Please use the buttons on the left to navigate the help guide.**